-Charles F. Dolan, all other holders of Class B Common Stock (other than the Charles F. Dolan Children Trusts), the Dolan Children's Foundation, the Dolan Family Foundation and the Company will enter into the Dolan Registration Rights Agreement, which will become effective upon consummation of the Distribution.
+Charles F. Dolan, all other holders of Class B Common Stock (other than the Charles F. Dolan Children Trusts), the Dolan Children's Foundation, the Dolan Family Foundation and the Company have entered into the Dolan Registration Rights Agreement, which will become effective upon consummation of the Distribution.
 Under this agreement, the Company will provide the Dolan Parties (and, in certain cases, transferees and pledgees of shares of Class B Common Stock owned by these parties) with certain demand and piggy-back registration rights with respect to their shares of Class A Common Stock (including those issued upon conversion of shares of Class B Common Stock).
-The Dolan Parties are expected to receive in the Distribution approximately million shares of Class B Common Stock, which are expected to represent approximately % of our Class A Common Stock, such shares of Class B Common Stock, which are expected to represent approximately % of our Class A Common Stock, such shares of Class A Common Stock, which are expected to represent approximately % of our Class A Common Stock, such shares of Class A Common Stock, which are expected to represent approximately % of our Class A Common Stock.
-Such shares of Class A Common Stock, and Class A Common Stock, such shares of Class A Common Stock, which are expected to represent approximately % of our Class A Common Stock.
-Such shares of Class A Common Stock, which are expected to represent approximately % of our Class A Common Stock.
-Such shares of Class A Common Stock, and Class A Common Stock, such shares of Class A Common Stock with a supervalue approximately % of our Class A Common Stock with a supervalue approximately % of our Class A Common Stock with a supervalue approximately % of our Class A Common Stock and Class A Common Stock and Class A Common Stock and Class A Common Stock approximately % of our Class A Common Stock approximately %
+The Dolan Parties are expected to receive in the Distribution approximately 8.1 million shares of Class B Common Stock, which are expected to represent approximately 60% of our Class B Common Stock, as well as approximately 2.0 million shares of Class A Common Stock, which are expected to represent approximately 3% of our Class A Common Stock.
+Such shares of Class B Common Stock and Class A Common Stock, collectively, are expected to represent approximately 14% of our Common Stock and approximately 43% of the aggregate voting power of our Common Stock.

-The Children Trusts and the Company will enter into the Children Trusts Registration Rights Agreement, which will become effective upon consummation of the Distribution.
+The Children Trusts and the Company have entered into the Children Trusts Registration Rights Agreement, which will become effective upon consummation of the Distribution.
 Under this agreement, the Company will provide the Children Trusts (and, in certain cases, transferees and pledgees of shares of Class B Common Stock owned by these parties) with certain demand and piggy-back registration rights with respect to their shares of Class A Common Stock (including those issued upon conversion of shares of Class B Common Stock).
-The Children Trusts are expected to receive in the Distribution approximately million shares of Class B Common Stock, which are expected to represent approximately % of our Class A Common Stock.
-Such shares of Class B Common Stock, which are expected to represent approximately % of our Class A Common Stock.
-Such shares of Class B Common Stock and Class A Common Stock, such shares of Class A Common Stock, which are expected to represent approximately % of our Class A Common Stock.
-Such shares of Class B Common Stock and Class A Common Stock, such shares of Class B Common Stock and Class A Common Stock, such shares of Class B Common Stock and Class A Common Stock, such shares of Class B Common Stock and S of our Class A Common Stock.
-Such shares of Class B Common Stock and S of our Class A Common Stock and S of our Common Stock and S of the aggregate voting power of our Common Stock.
+The Children Trusts are expected to receive in the Distribution approximately 5.5 million shares of Class B Common Stock, which are expected to represent approximately 40% of our Class B Common Stock, as well as approximately 0.3 million shares of Class A Common Stock, which are expected to represent less than 1% of our Class A Common Stock.
+Such shares of Class B Common Stock and Class A Common Stock, collectively, are expected to represent approximately 8% of our Common Stock and 28% of the aggregate voting power of our Common Stock.

-The Dolan Registration Rights Agreement and the Children Trusts Registration Rights Agreement will be filed as exhibits to the registration statement of which this Information Statement forms a part, and the foregoing discussion of those agreements is qualified in its entirety by reference to those agreements that will be filed prior to the Distribution.
+Forms of the Dolan Registration Rights Agreement and the Children Trusts Registration Rights Agreement have been filed as exhibits to the registration statement of which this Information Statement forms a part, and the foregoing discussion of those agreements is qualified in its entirety by reference to those agreements as so filed.